Automorphism groups of graphs of bounded Hadwiger number: Finite edge-transitive graphs

-We will use the following fact about hyperbolic spaces. \begin{fact} The circumference of balls in a hyperbolic space grows exponentially with the radius of the ball. \end{fact} We need some observations that, in the hyperbolic case, allow us to relate distances in the metric space to distances in the graph~$\limgraphG$.
+We will use the following fact about hyperbolic spaces. \begin{fact} The circumference of balls in a hyperbolic plane (of constant curvature) grows exponentially with the radius of the ball.
+In particular, for an Archimedean tiling of such a hyperbolic plane, the number of tiles at distance~$r$ from a point grows exponentially with the distance~$r$. \end{fact} We need some observations that, in the hyperbolic case, allow us to relate distances in the metric space to distances in the graph~$\limgraphG$.
 The next lemma essentially says that distances measured in $\limgraphG$, $\hat{G}$, and in the natural geometry agree up to a constant factor and that there can be no dead ends of unbounded depth (see~\cite{DBLP:journals/ijac/Lehnert09} for more information on dead ends in groups).